Seaweed in the Riviera Maya and Playa Del Carmen

-Update: We have been on the beaches and as of October 7th th, 2017 we are at about a 2 out of a 100 for seaweed.
+Update: We have been on the beaches and as of December 30 th, 2017 we are at about a 2 out of a 100 for seaweed.
 We have very low amounts of seaweed now!
-After tropical storm Nate passed through there was nothing on the beaches in Playa Del Carmen.
-We are not sure on the rest of the coast, but usualy this is a good sign for all the coast.
+For the past month the waters have been pretty clear and we are headed into a nice winter season of much less problems.

 When will the seaweed go away?

 We are glad you asked!
 In fact many people ask how things look at the beach because it is a day to day changing situation.
 People actually have been checking in with people in other parts of the region and looking at webcams to get a daily report.
 Then people make decisions to go visit a beach along the Riviera Maya or stay put.
 This however is not possible for people that book their holiday months in advance.

 Nasa and Texas A&M have developed a website that gives advanced predictions of the floating mats of seaweed.
 It is an interesting website to look at.
 It is called the SEAS project which stands ” Sargassum Early Advisory System“.
 Here is the website: http://seas-forecast.com/ Tip: Go to the forecast section and look for Yucatan Passage 18 for the forecast for the Riviera Maya.

 There are different opinions to the cause.
 The most popular are:

 - Changing climate and wind patterns blowing the loose mats of seaweed to coastlines.

 - Nutrient rich waters producing more sargassum (seaweed).